TayMcQuaya/AudioBook-Organizer/documentation/Login_System/Recaptcha/RECAPTCHA_IMPLEMENTATION_GUIDE.md

 ## Summary

-reCAPTCHA v3 provides invisible, seamless bot protection for AudioBook Creator.
+reCAPTCHA v3 provides invisible, seamless bot protection for AudioBook Organizer.
 The implementation:

 1. **Loads dynamically** with the correct site key from backend configuration
 2. **Generates action-specific tokens** for login, signup, and password reset